 THE PERMACULTURE School

 A research station with natural buildings, food forest and organic gardens, where students and interns can learn about sustainable living, regenerative agriculture and ecological design through hands-on experience, so they can share with the world the new techniques for a sustainable global future.

-- The education center is 100% solar powered, totally off the grid, and harvest both rainwater and natural spring water. gravity-fed water supply
+- The education center is 100% solar powered, totally off the grid, and harvest both rainwater and natural spring water, with gravity-fed water supply.

-- The infrastructure consists in a beautiful communal bamboo and leaf thatch kitchen, an open and roofed dinning area with a cob oven, and a living/class area.
+- The infrastructure consists in a beautiful bamboo and leaf thatch kitchen, a dinning area with a mud oven, and a bamboo class area.

 REGENERATIVE HOMESTEAD AND FOREST FARM

 A regenerative forest system, which produces fruits, roots, nuts, vegetables, fish and eggs.